 I nearly slam into him and try to convey my sheer hate to my baby sister with my eyes.
 Of course, she gives not a single fuck.

-I swallow thickly as I watch him deftly maneuver the strips.
+I swallow thickly as I watch him deftly maneuver the holdings.
 I mean, I’m here because I want to do this, but wanting to do it and actually doing it are two very separate things.

 “I’m Zach,” the other bungee boy starts.
 “What’s your name?”